 Amy is an active member of the Illinois Council of School Attorneys and the National Council of School Attorneys and frequently speaks on education law topics at various bar association and school administrator association events.
 She is also a member of the American, Illinois State, and Chicago Bar Associations.
-She has served as a faculty member for Loyola’s Childlaw Trial Practice course, and has previously served as a legal writing professor.
+Amy currently serves as an adjunct professor at Loyola University Chicago School of Law teaching Education Law and Policy.
+She has also served as a faculty member for Loyola’s Childlaw Trial Practice course and has previously served as a legal writing professor.

 Amy participates in various community interest initiatives with Franczek P.C., including leading the Firm’s Education Law Practicum program with Loyola University Chicago School of Law.
 Amy enjoys being outdoors and spending time with her family, including her twin daughters and twin sons.